 Upon successful checkout completion you may go to your "My Account" and download your PDF redemption certificate.
 Your credit card will be charged automatically.

-Smart Bid is proxy bidding system on The Globe and Mail Auction.
+Smart Bid is proxy bidding system on Globe Auction.
 Each time you place a bid by entering your maximum bid amount (which is the most you're willing to pay for an item), you will be using our Smart Bid bidding system.
 Smart Bid will then bid automatically, on your behalf and at the lowest possible bid increments, until your maximum bid amount is reached.

 The goal is to win an item at the lowest successful price.
 To do so, you must be the bidder who placed the highest maximum bid at auction close.
 You will be notified by e-mail if your maximum bid has been surpassed by another bidder.
 In case of a tie for high bidder, highest maximum smart bid will take precedence.
 The second tie-breaker is time of bid, where earlier bid will take precedence.